AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 The cross-sector executive

-C-suite or senior VP at an Alaska corporation, regional Native corporation, nonprofit, or mid-market firm.
+C-suite or senior VP.
 Has heard three AI vendor pitches this quarter.
-Hasn't written the org-wide policy yet, and is feeling the weight of that decision.
+Hasn't written the org-wide policy yet and is feeling the weight of that decision.

 Leaves with A framework you can show your board next month.